 Generally, if you are in a low tax bracket, or you have tax-free deployment income, then you might want to consider the Roth TSP feature.
 If you are in a higher tax bracket and don’t have tax-free income, then the tax situation should be similar to deciding whether or not you should invest in a 401(k) or IRA.

 The following articles can give you more insight into when it makes sense to choose a Traditional account or a Roth account, and how each affects your tax and retirement planning.

 - 5 Reasons to Consider a Traditional IRA over a Roth IRA

 - 6 Reasons to Choose a Roth IRA over a Traditional IRA

-A quick reading of the above articles will help you understand how each of these accounts will impact your current and future tax and retirement planning.
+A quick read of the above articles will help you understand how each of these accounts will impact your current and future tax and retirement planning.

-Does the Thrift Savings Plan Allow In-Plan Roth Conversions?
+Does the Thrift Savings Plan Allow In-Plan Roth Rollover Conversions?

 Unfortunately, the Thrift Savings Plan does not currently allow members to do a Roth in-plan Rollover.
 Some commercial 401(k) plans allow participants to transfer some or all of their current 401(k) plan assets from a Traditional account to a Roth account.
 There are generally tax consequences for the conversion, since you are taking money that was contributed before taxes and converting it to an after-tax investment account.
 But there can be long-term benefits, depending on your situation.